aalmkainzi/neat_libs/README.md

 }
 ```

-These functions work for any stringable type.
+These functions (macros) work for any stringable type.

-To add a stringable type you do:
+To add a stringable type:
 ```C
 #define STRINGABLE_TYPES ADD_STRINGABLE(S, s2str)